CALL FOR ABSTRACTS

 - Posters should be designed to fit on a corkboard that is approximately 4’ x 8’.
 The poster session will be informal, but authors will be expected to be available during the 2 hour session to discuss their work with symposium participants.
 Poster presentations are scheduled as follows:

-- Oral presentation should be limited to 20 minutes and should include:
+- 5. The Impact Oral Presentation Session is scheduled for Sunday, July 15, 2018, from 11:15 AM to 12:45 PM.
+The oral presentation should be limited to 20 minutes and should include:

 - a brief overview of the topic and the significance of the question you identified for your literature review (i.e., the question you researched and why it is important)